decodejacques/html-css-workshop/problem10/README.md

 The style.css has been deleted.
 Write it again from scratch.
 The resulting webpage has to match:
 ![goal](screenshot.png)

-## Submission

-Create it in the current directory and it will be automatically submitted the next time you push

 ## Reference

 You will need to use the following css properties: